ministryofjustice/hmpps-github-actions/docs/security-migration.md

 ## Introduction

 Periodic (so non-pipeline) security scans have, for a long while, been run by CircleCI.
-Towards the bottom of the `.circleci.config.yml` in a number of projects, there is a collection of jobs that are instigated on a schedule.
+Towards the bottom of the `.circleci/config.yml` file in a number of projects, there is a collection of jobs that are instigated on a schedule.

 It's now possible to run scans and upload them (when appropriate) to the Code Scanning section of the repo and send a Slack notification using Github actions.